 READ MORE: Wedding Speech Order Explained

-A receiving line is a great way to greet all the guests as they enter the reception and is hosted by the couple’s parents.
-As father of the bride you and your wife will start the line, followed by the newlyweds and groom’s parents.
+Being part of the receiving line is a great way to greet all the guests as they enter the reception and traditionally, it is hosted by the couple’s parents.
+As father of the bride you and your partner will start the line, followed by the newlyweds and your daughter's partner's parents.
 It’s a lovely way to chat to all your guests, but it’s not as common at weddings as it once was.

 At the end of the night, the father of the bride should make sure the event is wrapped up.
 Check vendors have been paid, everything is cleared away, and say goodbye to the guests as they depart.

-If you’re welling up at the thought of your little girl getting married, then we’ve got 17 perfect quotes for your father of the bride speech that will express how you feel.
+If you’re welling up at the thought of your little girl getting married, then we’ve got some of the most perfect quotes for your father of the bride speech that will express how you feel.